imick666/OpenClassRooms/README.md

 - [**New Warrior Quest**](https://github.com/imick666/NewWarriorQuest): A project where I discovered bases about Swift language.
 - [**Instagrid**](https://github.com/imick666/InstaGrid): A simple photo montage app using story board and ImagePicker.
 - [**Count On Me**](https://github.com/imick666/CountOnMe): A calculator I had to fix and write UnitTests.
+- [**Ultimate Traveller Tool**](https://github.com/imick666/UltimateTravellerTool): A travel app with some fonctionnality imposed and API call.
 - [**Reciplease**](https://github.com/imick666/Recipllease): A recipes search tool with API call and coreData usage.
-- [**Ultimate Traveller Tool**](https://github.com/imick666/UltimateTravellerTool): A travel app with some fonctionnality I choosed and API call.
 - [**Project Asgard**](https://github.com/imick666/Project-Asgard): Personnal project.
 A Dog breeding manager.

 ## Thanks

-I would like to thank my mentors, [Sebastien Bastite](https://github.com/bastides) and [Aurelien Antonio](https://github.com/AurelienEC).
+I would like to thank my mentors, [Sebastien Bastide](https://github.com/bastides) and [Aurelien Antonio](https://github.com/AurelienEC).
 They followed and helped me all along my training.